Honest Comparison

 The platform includes an Advice Engine that surfaces client-specific opportunities, advice management, financial planning with One-Click Plans (AI drafts the complete plan with goals, toggles, and scenarios for advisor review), tax analysis, AI-powered research with full household context, a CRM with workflows, workspaces, and tasks, document storage with automatic PII redaction, fact extraction from documents, an AI notetaker, AI email, one-click content creation, and a Claude MCP connector.

-Sterling is priced per firm based on active client households, never per seat, with unlimited team members on every plan.
-AI features are usage-based, so firms pay for what they use.
+The Sterling platform is free for every firm, with no platform fee, no seat fees, and no household tiers.
+AI features are usage-based, so firms pay only for the AI work they use.
 Client data is protected by automatic PII detection and removal before any AI processing, with audit logs for SEC examinations.

 Feature comparison